Lockwatch vs CrookCatcher vs WTMP

 Retries sending alerts when the phone comes back online

-Video recording with audio after incorrect unlock attempts ~ Requires Premium ~ Requires Pro Not supported
+Video recording with audio after incorrect unlock attempts Premium feature Pro feature

-SIM change alerts with phone number and carrier details ~ Requires Premium
+Receive SIM change alerts with phone number and carrier details Premium feature

 Information checked and correct as of May 2026.
 Sources checked: Google Play listings and websites for CrookCatcher and WTMP (Who Touched My Phone).